 Juxtaposing is not just for the visual realm — it can also be used in situations and descriptions in writing.
 For example, the actions of an extremely hyper character in a book can be juxtaposed with a chilled-out character.
 (An extreme version of this is called a “foil.”)

-In literature, speeches, songs, and sayings, any passage that compares two things that have a base similarity in order to contrast their differences is an example juxtaposition.
-This list contains some common examples, including the adage, “All’s fair in love and war,” which juxtaposes the two states of society.
+In literature, speeches, songs, and sayings, any passage that compares two things that have a base similarity in order to contrast their differences is an example of juxtaposition.
+This list contains some common instances of this, including the adage, “All’s fair in love and war,” which juxtaposes the two states of society.

 Can you see from this wide-ranging list of photography examples how juxtaposition helps improve photography and visual art?
 It does the same for spicing up text, speech, poetry, and literature — and even everyday life!
 I hope you see now why this literary concept is one of my favorites.

-Did you enjoy this journey of juxtaposition around the world?
+Did you enjoy this journey of juxtaposition examples around the world?
 What were your favorite photos and realizations?
+Are you noticing juxtaposition in artwork and the world around you more now?
 Do you still have remaining questions about this fascinating word?
 Do share!